Fish as food: Mislabelling

-When the ocean conservation organization Oceana examined over 1,200 seafood samples of seafood sold in the U.S between 2010 and 2012, they found one-third were mislabelled.
+When the ocean conservation organization Oceana examined over 1,200 seafood samples of seafood sold in the U.S. between 2010 and 2012, they found one-third were mislabelled.
 The highest rate of mislabelling occurred with snapper at 87 percent, followed by tuna at 57 percent.

 Persistent organic pollutants

 If fish and shellfish inhabit polluted waters, they can accumulate other toxic chemicals, particularly fat-soluble pollutants containing chlorine or bromine, dioxins or PCBs.
-Fish that is to be eaten should be caught in unpolluted water.
-Some organisations such as SeafoodWatch, RIKILT, Environmental Defense Fund, IMARES provide information on species that do not accumulate much toxins/metals.

 Parasites

-Parasites in fish are a natural occurrence and common.
+Parasites in fish are a common natural occurrence.
 Though not a health concern in thoroughly cooked fish, parasites are a concern when consumers eat raw or lightly preserved fish such as sashimi, sushi, ceviche and gravlax.
 The popularity of such raw fish dishes makes it important for consumers to be aware of this risk.
-Raw fish should be frozen to an internal temperature of -20 C for at least 7 days to kill parasites, and home freezers may not be cold enough to kill parasites.
+Raw fish should be frozen to an internal temperature of -20 C for at least 7 days to kill parasites; home freezers may not be cold enough.

-Traditionally, fish that live all or part of their lives in fresh water were considered unsuitable for sashimi due to the possibility of parasites (see Sashimi article).
+Historically, fish that live all or part of their lives in fresh water were considered unsuitable for sashimi due to the possibility of parasites (see Sashimi article).
 Parasitic infections from freshwater fish are a serious problem in some parts of the world, particularly Southeast Asia.
-Fish that spend part of their life cycle in brackish or fresh water, like salmon (which really are anadromous coastal trout), are a particular problem.
+Fish that spend part of their life cycle in brackish or fresh water, like salmon (an anadromous coastalfish closely related to trout), are a particular problem.
 A study in Seattle, Washington showed that 100% of wild salmon had roundworm larvae capable of infecting people.
 In the same study farm-raised salmon did not have any roundworm larvae.

-Parasite infection by raw fish is rare in the developed world (fewer than 40 cases per year in the United States), and involves mainly three kinds of parasites: Clonorchis sinensis (a trematode/fluke), Anisakis (a nematode/roundworm) and Diphyllobothrium (a cestode/tapeworm).
-Infection risk of Anisakis is particularly higher in fishes which may have lived in a river or estuary, such as salmon (sa ke in Japanese cuisine) or mackerel (sa ba in Japanese cuisine).
+Parasite infection from raw fish is rare in the developed world (fewer than 40 cases per year in the United States), and involves mainly three kinds of parasites: Clonorchis sinensis (a trematode/fluke), Anisakis (a nematode/roundworm) and Diphyllobothrium (a cestode/tapeworm).
+Infection risk of Anisakis is particularly high in fish which may have lived in a river or estuary, such as salmon (sa ke in Japanese cuisine) or mackerel (sa ba in Japanese cuisine).
 Such parasite infections can generally be avoided by boiling, grilling, preserving in salt or vinegar, or deep-freezing.
 In Japan, it is common to eat raw salmon and ikura (roe), but these foods are frozen overnight prior to eating to prevent infections from parasites, particularly Anisakis.